 An embryo develops from a fertilised egg.
 Cells at early stages in the development of the embryo are stem cells.

-If stem cells are removed from the embryo – called embryonic stem cells – they will differentiate into any cell type.
+If embryonic stem cells are removed from the embryo they will differentiate into any cell type.

 In a growing shoot, new cells are being produced continuously near the tip.
-As the cells become older, further away from the tip, they become differentiated – they enlarge and develop vacuoles.
+As the cells become older, further away from the tip, they become differentiated.
+They enlarge and develop a vacuole.